vd-wro/VD26/docs/03_software_architecture.md

 This module employs ultrasonic sensors to measure real-time distances to surrounding environmental features, primarily for maintaining optimal positioning relative to walls.

-* **`getDistance(sonar)`**: Computes and filters distance measurements from multiple pings using a `NewPing` object, effectively reducing noise and enhancing precision in measurements.
-It uses a median filter to refine readings, considering valid distances and ensuring stability.
+* **`getDistance(sonar)`**: Calculates and filters distance measurements using a `NewPing` object.
+It performs multiple pings and applies a median-based filtering process to reduce noise and improve accuracy, considering only stable and valid readings within a defined range.

-* **`avoidWall(correctionAmount)`**: Adjusts the robot's target yaw to correct its trajectory when the measured distance to the walls falls outside the expected maximum and minimum thresholds.
-This function prevents constant, repetitive corrections using a `correctionCooldown()` mechanism.
-Its boundaries are specifically designed to keep the robot near the outermost wall in the Open Round code, allowing it to adapt to various center wall configurations in the WRO Open Challenge.
+* **`avoidWall(correctionAmount)`**: In the **Open Challenge**, this function adjusts the robot’s orientation by modifying its target yaw when the distance to nearby walls falls outside expected thresholds.
+It uses the `correctionCooldown()` mechanism to prevent repeated or excessive corrections.
+The correction thresholds are tuned to keep the robot aligned near the outer wall, allowing adaptability to various center-wall configurations.

-* **`correctionCooldown()`**: Manages a cooldown period for the `avoidWall()` function.
-It resets the `correctionState` flag to `false` after `correctionCooldownMillis` (1200 ms) have passed since the last correction, allowing new wall corrections to be made.
+* **`recentreIfNeeded`**: During the **Obstacle Challenge**, this function sets the servo steering angle to recentre the robot into its intended trajectory.
+It considers the last detected PixyCam color signature to decide which ultrasonic sensor to use for re-centering, to distinguish between obstacles and walls.

+* **`correctionCooldown()`**: Controls the cooldown period for wall corrections.
+In the **Open Challenge**, it resets the `correctionState` flag after a fixed interval (`correctionCooldownMillis`, typically 1200 ms), enabling new corrections.
+In the **Obstacle Challenge**, the cooldown resets after every turn, ensuring that only one correction is made after each obstacle avoidance, to avoid misalignment caused by unnecessary adjustments.

-For a more detailed analysis of the ultrasonic sensors integration and noise filtering, refer to [**Ultrasonic Distance Sensing**](./08_ultrasonic_distance_sensing.md).
+For a more detailed analysis of the ultrasonic sensors integration for each challenge and the noise filtering function, refer to [**Ultrasonic Distance Sensing**](./08_ultrasonic_distance_sensing.md).

 ---